taylor-ben/rxjs-hooks/README.md

 ## Usage

-To use this package, simply import the hooks you need into your React component:
+To use this package, simply import the hooks you need into your component:

 ```tsx
 import { useSubject, useBehaviorSubject } from "@taylored/rxjs-hooks";